 Friday club seasonality.
 The Friday nature play or stay and play option does not run in November and December, and places are limited, so families relying on Friday childcare should check availability early.

 Wigley Primary School offers the intimacy and responsibility-sharing that many families want from a village school, supported by clear routines for reading and a structured approach to curriculum sequencing that suits mixed-age teaching.
-The most recent Key Stage 2 headline figure is encouraging and above the England average, with a notably high higher-standard proportion in 2024.
+The current Key Stage 2 headline figure is encouraging, with 80% meeting the combined expected standard and 20% reaching the higher standard in the 2024-25 / 2025 dataset.

 It suits families who value a small-school feel, want wrap-around options across the week, and are comfortable with mixed-age classes as a feature rather than a compromise.
 The main practical challenge is admissions competition, and the main academic watch-outs are ensuring consistency remains strong across the full curriculum as leaders refine the remaining weaker spots.

 It has a Good judgement and safeguarding was judged effective in the most recent inspection published in April 2022.
-Academically, the 2024 Key Stage 2 combined figure for reading, writing and maths was above the England average, and the higher-standard proportion was well above the England benchmark, though small cohorts can lead to year-to-year variation.:contentReference[oaicite:40]{index=40}
+Academically, the current Key Stage 2 dataset shows 80% meeting the combined reading, writing and maths expected standard and 20% reaching the higher standard, though small cohorts can lead to year-to-year variation.

 Applications are made through Derbyshire County Council.
-For the 2026 to 2027 Reception intake, applications opened on 10 November 2025 and closed at midnight on 15 January 2026, with offers issued on 16 April 2026.
-Dates change each year, so check Derbyshire’s current timetable for your child’s entry year.:contentReference[oaicite:43]{index=43}
+For the 2027 to 2028 Reception intake, applications open on 9 November 2026 and close at midnight on 15 January 2027, with offers issued on 16 April 2027.
+Dates change each year, so check Derbyshire’s current timetable for your child’s entry year.

-In 2024, 71.33% met the expected standard in reading, writing and maths combined, above the England average of 62%.
-At the higher standard, 25% achieved the higher standard in reading, writing and maths, above the England average of 8%.
-Reading attainment stands out as a strength in the 2024 figures.:contentReference[oaicite:44]{index=44}
+In the 2024-25 / 2025 dataset, 80% met the expected standard in reading, writing and maths combined.
+At the higher standard, 20% achieved the higher standard in reading, writing and maths.
+Reading remains secure, with 80% at the expected standard and an average scaled score of 105.

 Get in touch with the school directly